 Brands like Nestle, Haighs, and Darrell Lea have all told us that your voice and public campaigns (including some of our Easter campaigns!) have been a key driver in prompting them to improve their supply chain practices.
 Your voice matters.

 And remember to follow and like our Facebook page for more resources.
-Together, let’s work toward a more ethical Easter in 2021 and take an active role in the International Year of the Elimination of Child Labour.
+Together, let’s work toward a more ethical Easter and take an active role in the International Year of the Elimination of Child Labour.